Dave's Travel Pages

-Athens day trip to Hydra | Day cruise from Athens
+Athens to Hydra Day Trip

 Combining cosmopolitan chic and quaint laid-back elegance, Hydra island in Greece is located close to Athens.
-Just two hours away, an Athens day trip to Hydra is the perfect way to experience this charming and unique island.

 The island's charms are immediately apparent on arrival.
 Traffic is banned in the main town, building restrictions have meant that Hydra's architecture has been preserved, and there is something of a yester-year feeling.
-Many people visit for a day, but want to spend much longer!

 A Greek Orthodox church on the island of Hydra near Athens

-Athens Day Trip to Hydra
+Athens Day Trip To Hydra By Organized Tour

-Ferries to Hydra 2018
+Athens (Piraeus) Ferries to Hydra 2024

 Leaving port with Olympic Cruises